rossnoah/EventCore/README.md

 ## [Join the discord for more information and support: Discord](https://discord.gg/5djuBSKWuV)

-EventCore is a [Paper](https://github.com/PaperMC/Paper) plugin that helps administrators run last man standing style events in Minecraft.
+EventCore is a Paper plugin that helps administrators run last man standing style events in Minecraft.
 It features a system for kits, player teleporting, death handling, border shrinking and more!

 ## Dependencies

-EventCore requires the PlaceholderAPI and DeathMessages plugins and works best with the WorldGuard and WorldEdit plugins as well.
+EventCore requires PlaceholderAPI and works best with the WorldGuard and WorldEdit plugins as well.

-EventCore was built on Java 20 for Minecraft version 1.19 but should work with any version of 1.19 or above.
+## Compatibility

+EventCore supports [Paper](https://github.com/PaperMC/Paper) versions 1.20.4 and above.

+## Usage

+The plugin was designed for use in large scale events and requires significant setup.
+It is designed to be used on a which is reset externally for each event (restoring a backup of the prepared event server).

+More docs will be added in the future.
 ## Installation

 EventCore has a minimal configuration that is primarily used for the server's branding.